01 of 03

 The house is a private residence is still owned by Walker's family.

 You can see it from the street and from the beach below.
 It is also open to the public one day per year for a charity event.
-You can check the schedule for that at the Carmel Heritage website.

 More of the Wright Sites